.asc

 • Be particularly cautious with executable file types

-Common issues with .ascii grid files include:
+Common issues with .asc files include:

 • Missing elements: Fonts, media, or other components may not transfer correctly between systems